tjmehta/simple-api-client/README.md

 #### Specify default options used for all requests

-Fetch "init" options that are passed to the constructor are used for all requests
+Fetch "init" options that are passed to the constructor are used for all requests, default options can also be dynamic (see dynamic default options example)

 ```js
 import ApiClient from 'simple-api-client'